credy/backend-test-assignment/README.md

 There are 2 groups: users & admins.

 * Admins:  can invite (add) other people to the group and manage users; can edit all the content (full access to everything)
-* Users:  can edit all the content but their own
+* Users:  can edit only their own content

 ------------------------------------------------------------------------------------------------------------------------